rohithJatla/Ai_Resume_Analyser/README.md

 3. The app uploads your PDF, converts it to an image, sends it to AI, and stores the analysis.
 4. You are redirected to the Resume page to view the preview and detailed feedback.
 5. Return to Home to see your analyzed resumes list.

+### Data Management
+- Use the profile menu (top-right) to "Wipe All" which clears uploaded files and KV entries.
+- A legacy `Wipe` route (`/wipe`) also exists, but the profile menu action is the recommended path.

 ## Development Notes
 - Prompt: `constants/index.ts` defines `AIResponseFormat` and `prepareInstructions`.